Communicating with students outside of class will be a major part of your responsibility. Here are some questions to consider.

 - Will you check your email at home?
 Can students contact you through email, or do you prefer comments on Google Classroom?

 AND – you needn’t walk into class with answers for all of these.
 You will probably need to answer these questions at some point during your first year of teaching.
 You’ll develop systems and routines as your year continues.
 You’ll tweak and adjust.
+Having an awareness that communicating with students is important shows that you’re off to a great start.

 This post is not the answer to everything; hopefully though, it does provide an opportunity for thinking, reflection, and maybe researching the answers.
 I didn’t ponder these questions before I began teaching, and had to decide on the spot.
 For some of them, I later changed my mind and had to wait out the semester until I felt it fair to change routines in communicating with students.